schollz/offlinenotepad/README.md

 <p align="center"><code><a href="https://offlinenotepad.com">https://offlinenotepad.com</a></code></p>

-offlinenotepad is an open-source server and client for implementing a private, offline-first, minimalistic note-writing experience that can be accessed anywhere, anytime.
+offlinenotepad is an open-source server and client for implementing a offline-first notepad that securely syncs across your devices.
+Its an ideal minimalistic note-writing experience that can be accessed anywhere, anytime.

 **Offline-first.** All data and functions are available on the client.
 Storage uses localstorage, and there are client-side libraries for search and encryption.